BenjamenMeyer/simpleFileIndexer/README.rst

 .. code-block:: bash

-	# docker run -it benjamenmeyer/simplefileindexer:latest bash
+    # docker run -it benjamenmeyer/simplefileindexer:regex bash

 Once inside the container, a test file is stored in /test-data and can be tested using:

 .. code-block:: bash

     # ./simpleFileIndexer /test-data/*

 If no command is provided to docker, then it will run the program using the sample(s) it downloaded when building the docker image:

 .. code-block:: bash

     # docker run -it benjamenmeyer/simplefileindexer:latest
     Found file: /test-data/51353.txt.utf-8
     Top 10 Words:
-			the - 570 times.
+            the - 573 times.
             of - 322 times.
-			and - 261 times.
+            and - 262 times.
-			a - 231 times.
+            a - 232 times.
-			to - 225 times.
+            to - 231 times.
-			in - 162 times.
+            in - 164 times.
             you - 125 times.
             or - 103 times.
-			with - 98 times.
+            with - 99 times.
-			that - 95 times.
+            gutenberg - 96 times.

 The image can be built using ``docker/Dockerfile`` in the repository.